Westbury White Horse

-The Westbury White Horse or Bratton White Horse is a hill figure on the escarpment of Salisbury Plain, approximately 1.5 mi east of Westbury in Wiltshire, England.
-Standing at the northern edge of Bratton Downs, on a steeply sloping hillside below an Iron Age hill fort, it is the oldest of eight white horses in Wiltshire, dating from the late 17th or early 18th century.
-It was restored about 1778, which may have obliterated another white horse figure on the same slope.
-A small 18th-century engraving shows a horse facing in the opposite direction.
-There is, however, no documentation or other evidence for the existence of a chalk horse at Westbury before 1742, and it was reported then to have been created within living memory.
+The Westbury White Horse or Bratton White Horse is a hill figure on the escarpment of Salisbury Plain, approximately 1.5 miles east of Westbury in Wiltshire, England.
+It is the oldest of eight white horses in Wiltshire, dating at least from the 18th century.
+It has been restored several times, and the work may have obliterated other white horse figures on the same slope.
+A small early 19th-century engraving shows a horse facing in the opposite direction.
+There is, however, no evidence for the existence of a chalk horse at Westbury before 1742, and it was reported then to have been created within living memory.

-The horse is 180 ft tall and 170 ft wide and has been adopted as a symbol for the town of Westbury, appearing on welcome signs.
-It is also considered a symbol for Wiltshire as a whole.
+The horse is stated by the Wiltshire Victoria County History to be 163 ft tall and 166 ft long.
+It has been adopted as a symbol for the town of Westbury, appearing on welcome signs, and is also considered a symbol for Wiltshire as a whole.

+Location and name

+The horse is on Westbury Hill, a steeply sloping hillside on the edge of the Bratton Downs, below the Iron Age hillfort called Bratton Castle, or Camp, and within clear sight of Westbury, but nearer to the village of Bratton.
+The horse is now just within the civil parish of Bratton, which was a tithing of the ancient parish of Westbury until 1894, when it became a separate civil parish.

+The name "Westbury White Horse" has earlier sources than "Bratton White Horse", including one in 1801, but the Bratton name has been in use since at least the 1850s.
+In reporting on the dispute in 1934, the Wiltshire News wrote:

+If you mention the Westbury White Horse in the parish of Bratton, the parishioners prick up their ears and say, "It's the Bratton White Horse."
+If you mention the Bratton White Horse in Westbury, the locals say they have never seen it."